 Day-of ticket sales will be available at the event office at Bold Point Park, located right near the event entrance, beginning at noon on the day of the event.

 Will Call tickets will be available at the event office at Bold Point Park, located right near the event entrance, beginning 1 hour prior to gates opening on the day of the event.

 Q: IS THIS AN ALL AGES EVENT?

 A: Yes, this is an all ages event.
 However, children age 3 and over do require a paid ticket.
 Children under age 3 do not require a ticket.

 Q: IF IT RAINS, DOES THE EVENT GO ON?

 A: Of course!
-The event is rain or shine and you are welcome to bring an umbrella if it does rain.
+The event is rain or shine.
+Umbrellas are NOT permitted.

 Q: MY TICKET SAYS GENERAL ADMISSION.
 DO I HAVE A SEAT AT THE EVENT OR CAN I BRING A CHAIR OR BLANKET?